Several people have asked how to grow, process and dye with woad.

 1 gram of woad will dye approximately 20 grams of fibre

-Woad works on wool and cotton.
+Woad works on wool, silk and cotton.
 Combined with the red of madder root, it produces purple and when overdyed with weld produces green.